 Can it be done online?

 There are some companies who will allow you to receive a quote online.
 However, the majority do require you to phone them up.
-This is because when you are getting an SR22 insurance quote, it is based upon a large number of factors.
+This is because when you are getting a cheap SR22 insurance quote, it is based upon a large number of factors.
 You will need to answer quite a lot of questions before an accurate quote can be given.

 Overall the insurer you choose to go with will typically help you with the filing process.
 They will tell you how much the filing fee is, as well as what your premiums will be.
 Try to compare a minimum of five insurers before you choose the best policy to suit you.